awsdocs/aws-storagegateway-user-guide/doc_source/managing-volumes.md

 On the Amazon EBS console, you can delete snapshots one at a time\.
 For information about how to delete snapshots using the Amazon EBS console, see [Deleting an Amazon EBS Snapshot](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ebs-deleting-snapshot.html) in the *Amazon EC2 User Guide\.*

- To delete multiple snapshots at a time, you can use one of the AWS SDKs that supports AWS Storage Gateway operations\.
+ To delete multiple snapshots at a time, you can use one of the AWS SDKs that supports Storage Gateway operations\.
 For examples, see [Deleting Snapshots by Using the AWS SDK for Java](#DeletingSnapshotsUsingJava), [Deleting Snapshots by Using the AWS SDK for \.NET](#DeletingSnapshotsUsingDotNet), and [Deleting Snapshots by Using the AWS Tools for Windows PowerShell](#DeletingSnapshotsUsingPowerShell)\.

 ### Deleting Snapshots by Using the AWS SDK for Java<a name="DeletingSnapshotsUsingJava"></a>

 To delete many snapshots associated with a volume, you can use a programmatic approach\.
 The example following demonstrates how to delete snapshots using the AWS SDK for Java\.
 To use the example code, you should be familiar with running a Java console application\.
 For more information, see [Getting Started](https://docs.aws.amazon.com/AWSSdkDocsJava/latest/DeveloperGuide/java-dg-setup.html) in the *AWS SDK for Java Developer Guide*\.
 If you need to just delete a few snapshots, use the console as described in [Deleting a Snapshot](#DeletingASnapshot)\.

 **Example : Deleting Snapshots by Using the AWS SDK for Java**
 The following Java code example lists the snapshots for each volume of a gateway and whether the snapshot start time is before or after a specified date\.
-It uses the AWS SDK for Java API for AWS Storage Gateway and Amazon EC2\.
+It uses the AWS SDK for Java API for Storage Gateway and Amazon EC2\.
 The Amazon EC2 API includes operations for working with snapshots\.
 Update the code to provide the service endpoint, your gateway Amazon Resource Name \(ARN\), and the number of days back you want to save snapshots\.
 Snapshots taken before this cutoff are deleted\.
 You also need to specify the Boolean value `viewOnly`, which indicates whether you want to view the snapshots to be deleted or to actually perform the snapshot deletions\.
 Run the code first with just the view option \(that is, with `viewOnly` set to `true`\) to see what the code deletes\.
-For a list of AWS service endpoints you can use with AWS Storage Gateway, see [AWS Storage Gateway Endpoints and Quotas](https://docs.aws.amazon.com/general/latest/gr/sg.html) in the *AWS General Reference*\.
+For a list of AWS service endpoints you can use with Storage Gateway, see [AWS Storage Gateway Endpoints and Quotas](https://docs.aws.amazon.com/general/latest/gr/sg.html) in the *AWS General Reference*\.

 ```
 import java.io.IOException;